microsoft/ChakraCore-wiki/Roadmap.md

 _This is a living document.
 It describes the priorities as they exist today and will evolve over time._

 All the changes done in the public repository flow into Chakra and Microsoft Edge on a regular basis as described in the [Contribution guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).
 The following is a summary of the ChakraCore team's backlog for the next 6 months.
-Last updated 8/5/16.
+Last updated 1/12/17.

 # Enhancing Host & Platform Support
 * **Node.js**
   * [x] Update [Node.js+ChakraCore](https://github.com/nodejs/node-chakracore) to include [ChakraCore 1.2](https://github.com/Microsoft/ChakraCore/tree/release/1.2)
-  * [ ] Implement V8 debug protocol in the Node.js [ChakraShim](https://github.com/nodejs/node-chakracore/tree/chakracore-master/deps/chakrashim) to enable debugging using VS Code.
+  * [x] Implement V8 debug protocol in the Node.js [ChakraShim](https://github.com/nodejs/node-chakracore/tree/chakracore-master/deps/chakrashim) to enable debugging using VS Code.
+  * [x] Support Chrome Debug Protocol in Node-ChakraCore.

 * **Cross-platform**: (See [#111: \[Discussion\] Linux / Cross-platform planning](https://github.com/Microsoft/ChakraCore/issues/111).)
 An implementation of ChakraCore interpreter and runtime on Linux, targeting x64 Ubuntu 16.04 LTS and Clang 3.8+
   * [x] Get GC host app to build and run (no concurrency and no partial collections)